Chapter 17 : Timeless

 Harry glanced over at Lupin, who turned his head the other way, reddening significantly.

 ‘And now you won’t have to worry about calling me Remus anymore.
-Looks like I’ll be Professor Lupin all over again,’ he grinned at Harry who shook his head at this comment.
+Looks like I’ll be Professor Lupin all over again,’ he grinned at Harry.

 ‘Harry, nobody expects you to do anything you don’t want to,’ Lupin said consolingly, and placed a hand on Harry’s shoulder for comfort.

-Harry gave Dumbledore a look that told him he still wasn’t ready to share the details of the prophecy and the Headmaster gave the slightest of nods in return.
+Harry gave Dumbledore a look that told him he still wasn’t ready to share the details of the prophecy and the old man gave the slightest of nods in return.

 Harry chuckled politely at Dumbledore’s attempt to lighten the mood before saying goodnight and leaving the adults alone to discuss what he assumed would be matters of the Order.

-At nine o’clock, four nights later, Harry and Ginny found themselves walking through the silent seventh floor corridor and stopping in front of the familiar polished door, leading to the Timeless Draft.
-Once inside, Harry was more than satisfied with the contents of the cauldron.
+At nine o’clock, four nights later, Harry and Ginny found themselves walking through the silent seventh floor corridor.
+Once inside the Room of Requirement, Harry was more than satisfied with the contents of their cauldron.
 The once thick, black substance had turned a violent shade of puce and had ceased bubbling.

-Ginny carefully re-read the instructions for what must have been the hundredth time before finally drizzling the Unicorn’s silver life force into the cauldron, being sure to trace the outline of a specific symbol drawn in the text.
-As the last drop of blood hit the surface of the potion, Harry and Ginny leaned over in time to watch it turn from the colour of Uncle Verrnon’s blotchy face to brilliant powder blue with a much thinner consistency.
+Ginny carefully re-read the instructions for what must have been the hundredth time before finally drizzling in the Unicorn’s silver life force, being sure to trace the outline of a specific symbol drawn in the text.
+As the last drop of blood hit the surface of the potion, Harry and Ginny leaned over in time to watch it turn from the colour of Uncle Verrnon’s blotchy face to brilliant powder blue with a watery consistency.

 They both leaned back as the brew began to give off a light mist of silver vapour and lightly bubbled once more, this time slowly and far more controlled.